AddyLopez/world-clock/README.md

 This digital world clock application was built in HTML, CSS, and JavaScript.
 Accurate date and time formatting across numerous timezones was streamlined by integrating the Moment.js library (attribution below).

 To use the application, select a city from the drop-down select menu.
 A digital clock updated every second will display below.
 Repeat these instructions to add new clocks to the display!
-Refresh the app to start over with a clean slate.
+Refresh the page to start over with a clean slate.

 ## Coding Features